Alexandru Mățan

-Alexandru Irinel Mățan ([alekˈsandru məˈt͡san]; born 29 August 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Major League Soccer club Columbus Crew.
+Alexandru Irinel Mățan ([alekˈsandru məˈt͡san]; born 29 August 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Super League Greece club Panetolikos.

 Club career

 Viitorul Constanța

 An academy graduate of Viitorul Constanța, Mățan made his Liga I debut on 6 May 2016, aged 16.
 He entered as a 63rd-minute substitute for Ciprian Perju and converted a penalty kick in the 3–3 away draw at Dinamo București.

-Mățan made his first appearance in European competitions on 12 July 2018, starting in a 2–0 away win over Luxembourgish team Racing FC in the first qualifying round of the UEFA Europa League.

-On 6 July 2019, Mățan played the full 90 minutes in a 1–0 victory over CFR Cluj for the season's Supercupa României.
-He was then sent on a one-season loan to fellow league club Voluntari, amassing 25 games and netting once during his stint.
+In 2017, he struggled with a nagging sports hernia injury for two years, limiting his appearances.
+Mățan made his first appearance in European competitions on 12 July 2018, starting in a 2–0 away win over Luxembourgish team Racing FC in the first qualifying round of the UEFA Europa League.On 6 July 2019, Mățan played the full 90 minutes in a 1–0 victory over CFR Cluj for the season's Supercupa României.
+He subsequently participated in five of the following six games, starting all of them, which included both legs of his team's 7–5 aggregate loss to Gent in the second qualifying round of the Europa League.
+He was then sent on a loan for the remainder of the season to fellow league club Voluntari, amassing 25 games and netting once during his stint.

 Columbus Crew

-On 8 March 2021, Mățan joined American team Columbus Crew in a transfer rumoured to be worth around €1.5 million.
+On 8 March 2021, Mățan joined American team Columbus Crew in a transfer rumored to be worth around €1.5 million.
 He made his Major League Soccer debut on 18 April, coming on as an 88th-minute substitute for Pedro Santos in a goalless draw with Philadelphia Union.

 Mățan registered his first CONCACAF Champions League game 11 days later, a 2–2 home draw with Mexican side Monterrey.
-He totalled 30 matches in all competitions during his first season in Ohio, starting in only nine of them and failing to score.
+Playing mainly as a left winger, he totaled 30 matches in all competitions during his first season in Columbus, starting in only nine of them and failing to score.

 Loan to Rapid București

-After falling down the pecking order at Columbus Crew and featuring for the reserve team, Mățan was sent on a five-month loan to Rapid București on 9 August 2022.
-He made his debut for "the White-Burgundies" four days later, in a 0–1 away derby loss to Petrolul Ploiești.
+After falling down the pecking order for the Columbus Crew and featuring for the reserve team, Mățan was sent on a five-month loan to Rapid București on 9 August 2022, with the loan also including a purchase option.
+He made his debut for "the White-Burgundies" four days later, in a 1–0 away derby loss to Petrolul Ploiești.

 On 23 December 2022, it was announced that Mățan's loan ended, with the player having made only six appearances due to a stress fracture suffered on his toe.

+Return to Columbus Crew

+Mățan returned to Columbus at the start of 2023, after Rapid București did not trigger the purchase option in his loan.
+On 18 March, he scored his first goal for the Crew in a 2–1 league loss to New York Red Bulls.

+On 12 October 2024, Mățan scored his first professional hat-trick against the New England Revolution at Lower.com Field.